xperiments/ts-embed/README.md

 ### @embed({mime}) ###

 You can optionally specify a MIME type for the imported asset by using the mimeType parameter.
 If you do not specify a mimeType parameter, ts-embed makes a best guess about the type of the imported file based on the file extension.
-If you do specify it, the mimeType parameter overrides the default guess of the asset type.

 Currently supported MIME types: